Next manager sacked 1

 Ruud van Nistelrooy (Leicester)

 Although it seems unlikely that another manager will leave their post before the end of the season, Leicester City boss Ruud van Nistelrooy is currently leading the pack.
-Bookies have the Dutchman priced at 4/6, as he is reportedly very unhappy with the lack of funding he received in January after taking over at the King Power Stadium.
+Bookies have the Dutchman priced at 8/13, as he is reportedly very unhappy with the lack of funding he received in January after taking over at the King Power Stadium.

-With many fans feeling the club jumped the gun by sacking previous manager Steve Cooper, it has been a wholly unhappy season for Van Nistelrooy, who looks likely to be seeing his side relegated come the end of the campaign.
+With many supporters feeling the club jumped the gun by sacking previous manager Steve Cooper, it has been a wholly unhappy season for Van Nistelrooy, who looks likely to be seeing his side relegated come the end of the campaign.

 Lifelong Ipswich Town supporter who recently graduated from Durham University in French and German.
 Have developed a passion for European football based on my links abroad and am an avid supporter of Werder Bremen and Auxerre.
 Joined the MFT team in October 2024 and looking to take my first steps into the world of football journalism.